Life after treatment

 Learn more about:

-Blood tests, urine tests, and bone marrow biopsies may be used to check your health.
-Occasionally x-rays and scans may also be used.
-Your doctor may note the levels of antibodies and proteins in the blood and urine.
+You will need regular check-ups, even if you don’t have any treatment for myeloma.
+Blood tests, urine tests, and bone marrow biopsies will be used to check your health.
+Sometimes x-rays and scans such as PET-CT or MRI may also be used.
+Your doctor may check the levels of antibodies and proteins in the blood and urine.

 I’ve had many appointments with my doctors, mostly to manage pain caused by the myeloma.
 My doctors also monitor my bone lesions.Sam